vietanhduong/vault-converter/README.md

   vault-converter push SOURCE_FILE SECRET_PATH [flags]

 Flags:
-  -a, --address string   Address of the Auth server.
+  -a, --address string   Address of the Vault server.
 This can also be specified via the VAULT_ADDR environment variable. (default "https://dev-vault.knstats.com")
   -h, --help             help for push

 Global Flags: